-The RBC Aboriginal Training Program in Museum Practices was inspired by and has evolved as a result of recommendations released by the Task Force on Museums and First Peoples in 1992.
+The Indigenous Internship Program was inspired by and has evolved as a result of recommendations released by the Task Force on Museums and First Peoples in 1992.
 That effort was jointly sponsored by the Assembly of First Nations and the Canadian Museums Association.
 Its mission: “To develop an ethical framework and strategies for Aboriginal Nations to represent their history and culture in concert with cultural institutions.”

 The Program was implemented by the Canadian Museum of Civilization (now Canadian Museum of History) in 1993.